imseandavis/Raspberry_Bush/README.md

-# Last Updated: 2/19/2019 - Built For Kubernetes v1.13.3
+# Last Updated: 2/21/2019 - Built For Raspberry Pi 3 B+ / Docker 18.06.0 / Kubernetes v1.13.3

 # Overview
-This is a project to help you create a Raspberry Pi cluster and demo DevOps practices from build/release to Chaos Engineering on it.
-According to a few friends, it's called a Raspberry Bush.
+This is a project to help you create a Raspberry Pi 3B+ cluster and demo DevOps practices from build/release to Chaos Engineering on it.
+According to a few friends, it's been deemed a Raspberry Bush.
 Credit for the name goes to Antony Zimzores.
-Check out the companion blog article that goes into greater detail of thre build and process, [here](https://www.seanasaservice.com/blog/raspberry-bush).
-Altogether it cost around $850 and provided me with a lab with the following specs: 24 Cores @ 1.4GHz / 6GB RAM / 384GB Storage
+Check out the companion blog article [here](https://www.seanasaservice.com/blog/raspberry-bush).
+Altogether, it costed around $850 and provided me with a lab with the following specs: 24 Cores @ 1.4GHz / 6GB RAM / 384GB Storage (Assuming a Master + 6 Slave Nodes)

 # Build Materials